Domestic reverse charge VAT for construction: what UK tradespeople need to know

 Does the reverse charge apply to materials?

-If materials are supplied as part of a construction service, the whole supply falls under the reverse charge.
-If you sell materials only (no labour), the reverse charge does not apply and you charge VAT as normal.
+If materials are supplied as part of a construction service, the entire supply is subject to the reverse charge.
+However, if you sell materials only with no associated labour, the reverse charge does not apply, and you should charge VAT in the standard manner.

 What about the flat rate VAT scheme?

-Businesses on the flat rate scheme cannot account for the reverse charge as a customer.
-If you receive reverse charge supplies, you may need to leave the flat rate scheme.
-As a supplier, you can remain on the flat rate scheme but the reverse charge sale is excluded from your flat rate calculation.
+Businesses operating under the flat rate scheme cannot apply the reverse charge when acting as a customer.
+If you receive reverse charge supplies, you may need to reconsider your participation in the flat rate scheme.
+As a supplier, you can remain on the flat rate scheme, but exclude reverse charge sales from your flat rate calculation.

 I work for both VAT-registered and non-VAT-registered customers.
 What do I do?

-Apply the reverse charge only to supplies to VAT-registered construction businesses.
-Charge VAT as normal to homeowners, non-VAT-registered businesses, and end users.
-Your invoicing software should let you select the correct treatment per invoice.
+Apply the reverse charge exclusively to supplies provided to VAT-registered construction businesses.
+Continue to charge VAT as normal for transactions with homeowners, non-VAT-registered businesses, and end users.
+Ensure your invoicing software supports selecting the correct VAT treatment for each invoice to maintain compliance.

 Ready to get started?